lucidrains/DALLE2-pytorch/README.md

     clip = clip,
     timesteps = 100,
     image_cond_drop_prob = 0.1,
-    text_cond_drop_prob = 0.5,
+    text_cond_drop_prob = 0.5
-    condition_on_text_encodings = False  # set this to True if you wish to condition on text during training and sampling ).cuda()
+).cuda()

 for unet_number in (1, 2):
-    loss = decoder(images, unet_number = unet_number) # this can optionally be decoder(images, text) if you wish to condition on the text encodings as well, though it was hinted in the paper it didn't do much loss.backward()
+    loss = decoder(images, text = text, unet_number = unet_number) # this can optionally be decoder(images, text) if you wish to condition on the text encodings as well, though it was hinted in the paper it didn't do much loss.backward()

 # do above for many steps